$73,000. According to The Creative Group, that’s the average salary of a content strategist in today’s market.

 If you’re willing to develop a growth-mindset, cultivate your skills, and prove your abilities, a career in content strategy can be both rewarding and lucrative.

 Make the decision to get a jump-start on a career you’ll love.
-Get started with Julia’s free Profitable Content Marketer Skill Cheat Sheet here, or go for the all-access, six-week training below.
+Get started with my free Profitable Content Marketer Skill Cheat Sheet here, or go for the all-access, six-week training below.
 It’s all you’d ever need to get going in content marketing and strategy.

 You won’t regret it.